Here’s a motivational short story to inspire you to overcome fear – so you can bravely go about your day with courage to do hard things.

 “Freedom, but it seems most people are so afraid of the unknown that they immediately take the rope.”

-It’s a powerful reminder about how so many of us cling to the familiar.
+It offers a powerful reminder about the dangers of clinging to the familiar.

 Yes, unfortunately, too many of us live our lives choosing the familiarity of our rope (aka: familiar pain, familiar struggle, familiar patterns).